davidjroos/davidjroos.github.io/_posts/2019-01-06-butyouliveinthecity.md

 ---
 layout: post
-title: '"But you live in the city"'
+title: But you live in The City
 date: 2019-01-06 12:00:00 +1200
 category: thoughts
 tags: [city]